dev-nazmulislam/javascript-short-note/README.md

 ### JavaScript Operators

 > In JavaScript, an operator is a special symbol used to perform operations on operands (values and variables).
 For example, 2 + 3; // 5.
 Here + is an operator that performs addition, and 2 and 3 are operands.
-In JavaScript has list of operators it`s given vellow.
+In JavaScript has list of operators it`s given bellow.

 > List of JavaScript Operators: 1.
 Assignment operators, 2.
 Comparison operators, 3.
 Arithmetic operators, 4.
 Logical operators, 5.
 Conditional operators 6.
 Bitwise operators, 7.
 String operators, 8.
 Conditional (ternary) operators, 9.
 Comma operators, 10.
 Unary operators, 11.
 Relational operators.